 Harmful sexual behaviours refer to problematic, abusive and violent sexual behaviours which are developmentally inappropriate and may cause developmental damage.
+It is likely that a child who is exhibiting red/harmful sexual behaviours is or has experienced abuse (sexual, physical, emotional, neglect) and/or has been exposed to pornography.
 Examples of safeguarding issues against a pupil could include: